awslabs/mountpoint-s3-csi-driver/docs/UPGRADING_TO_V2.md

 ## Upgrading to v2

 > [!NOTE]
-> Please note that the CSI Driver v2 has some constrains with node autoscalers like [Karpenter](https://karpenter.sh/) and [Cluster Autoscaler](https://docs.aws.amazon.com/eks/latest/best-practices/cas.html).
+> Please note that the CSI Driver v2 has some constraints with node autoscalers like [Karpenter](https://karpenter.sh/) and [Cluster Autoscaler](https://docs.aws.amazon.com/eks/latest/best-practices/cas.html).
 > For more details please see [this GitHub issue](https://github.com/awslabs/mountpoint-s3-csi-driver/issues/543).

 After making necessary changes for the breaking changes described in the [changes](#changes) section, you can follow regular [Installing Mountpoint for Amazon S3 CSI Driver](INSTALL.md) guidance to install the CSI Driver v2 with a method of your choosing.